Possibilistic and maximal indefinite causal order in the quantum switch

-It was recently found that under some metaphysical assumptions, the indefinite causal order between measurements in the quantum switch can also be demonstrated device-independently, that is, relying just on correlations between classical settings and outcomes of the measurements, and not on a characterisation of the measurements themselves (or indeed the assumption that they are governed by quantum theory)~\cite{vdLBC23,GP23}.
+It was recently found that under some metaphysical assumptions, the indefinite causal order between operations in the quantum switch can also be demonstrated device-independently, that is, relying just on correlations between classical settings and outcomes of the operations, and not on a characterisation of the operations themselves (or indeed the assumption that they are governed by quantum theory)~\cite{vdLBC23,GP23,DASB24}.
 The argument of~\cite{vdLBC23} works via the violation of an inequality derived from assumptions named definite causal order, relativistic causality, and free interventions.
-This derivation relies closely on Bell's theorem~\cite{Bell64}: the crucial observation is that a hidden variable determining a causal order (which exists by the first assumption) in some particular cases must also fix, or, in other words, `predetermine', a measurement outcome---and that this determinism, together with the other assumptions, implies Bell inequalities which are violated by the quantum correlations under consideration.
+This derivation relies closely on Bell's theorem: the crucial observation is that a hidden variable determining a causal order (which exists by the first assumption) in some particular cases must also fix, or, in other words, `predetermine', a measurement outcome---and that this determinism, together with the other assumptions, implies Bell inequalities which are violated by the quantum correlations under consideration.

-This observation suggests that it is possible to transform other proofs of Bell nonlocality, beyond that based on the Clauser-Horne-Shimony-Holt (CHSH) inequality employed in~\cite{vdLBC23}, into proofs of indefinite causal order in the quantum switch.
+This observation suggests that it is possible to transform other proofs of Bell nonlocality, beyond that based on the Clauser-Horne-Shimony-Holt (CHSH) inequality employed in~\cite{vdLBC23}, into proofs of indefinite causal order in the quantum switch under assumptions of relativistic causality and free interventions.
 Here we give a proof in the style of Mermin's version of Greenberger-Horne-Zeilinger (GHZ) nonlocality~\cite{GHZ89, Mer90, GHSZ90}.
-Similarly to the latter, the proof does not involve inequalities and is of a possibilistic, rather than probabilistic, character: the quantum switch data are shown to contradict the assumptions mentioned above even when both are formulated merely in terms of which events have zero and nonzero probabilities.
-In particular this shows that the quantum switch is incompatible with a (relativistically well-behaved) definite causal order even if causal orders are not required to follow the laws of probability theory.
+Similarly to the latter, the proof does not involve inequalities and is of a possibilistic, rather than probabilistic, character: the quantum switch data are shown to be incompatible with definite causal order, relativistic causality, and free interventions even when these notions are formulated merely in terms of which events have zero and nonzero probabilities.
+In particular, this shows that the quantum switch is incompatible with a relativistically well-behaved definite causal order even if causal orders are not required to follow the laws of probability theory.